Esther Williamson

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is to start where you are with humility and be willing to step out of your comfort zone.
-Embrace the season you’re in, learn from failure, and stay focused on your goals.
-Titles mean little without integrity—always uplift others, lead with professionalism, and remain true to your values.
-Growth should be holistic—professionally, personally, and spiritually—while staying authentic and rooted in what you believe.
+My advice to young women entering this industry is to start where you are with humility and be willing to step outside of your comfort zone.
+Embrace the season you are in, learn from both success and failure, and remain focused on your long-term goals.

 What are the biggest challenges or opportunities in your field right now?